skip to main content

 How to set up a mesh system

-The setup process for mesh systems differs slightly across the many brands, so here we’ll provide a more generalized list of instructions for setting up a new system.
+The setup process for mesh systems differs slightly across the many brands, so here I will provide a more generalized list of instructions for setting up a new system.
 Overall, you connect the first unit to your modem or ONT, select your connection type, and then add the other units.

 Step 1: Download and install the app on your device.

-The system’s packaging usually has a QR code you can scan to get the app, but we included links to some of the popular ones.
+The system’s packaging usually has a QR code you can scan to get the app (although I list links to some of the popular ones above).
 Also, be sure your device’s Bluetooth is turned on, as this is how it communicates with the system before setting up Wi-Fi.

 Step 2: Create an account or log in to an existing one.